PrideCraft/Public-Issue-Tracker/.github/ISSUE_TEMPLATE/staff-application.md

 (Replace this text)

 **Required skills**
 It is required you check all the below.
+[Don't know how?](https://www.markdownguide.org/extended-syntax/#task-lists)
 - [ ] I am willing to learn how to use GitHub.
 - [ ] I am willing to spend time learning the required Minecraft commands.
 - [ ] I am familiar with at least the basics of LGBT, and it's community.